ibm-cloud-docs/watsonxdata/remote-querying-data-ai-end.md

       - **Claude**: Configuration for Claude Desktop
       - **Other**: Generic configuration for other MCP-compatible clients

 5. Copy the complete configuration snippet displayed.
-The snippet includes all required credentials and is ready to use.
+The snippet includes all required credentials except the Base64-encoded key.

+6. Create the Base64-encoded key:
-6. If you do not have an existing API key, click **API key** to create one.
+   1. If you do not have an existing API key, click **API key** to create your API key.
 For more information, see [Creating an API key](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui#create_user_key){: external}.
+   2. Transform your API key into a Base64-encoded value as described in [Creating a base64 credential string](#getting-mcp-config-base64).
+   3. Replace the `<base64-encoded-value>` placeholder in the configuration snippet with your encoded value.

 ### Manually gathering configuration information
 {: #getting-mcp-config-manual}